TRANSLATION CHAPTER 8 of the BOOK " CONSTRUCTION DU TELESCOPE D ' AMATEUR "

 If it indicates a significant difference in curvature greater than 8 or 10 fringe, It is better to resume polishing to achieve a unification of glasses with greater accuracy.

-A concave curvature difference – with glasses that touch the edge – It's harder to retrieve a relative convexity; IT IS’ also be desirable to start with a convexity 3 or 4 fringe, that will lead to a polishing easier.
+A concave curvature difference – with glasses that touch the edge – It's harder to retrieve a relative convexity; And it is’ also be desirable to start with a convexity 3 or 4 fringe, that will lead to a polishing easier.

 Being much smoother curvature corrections as the glasses are not completely lucid, It is better not to work soon for the caliber, but push the mirror polishing in approximately 75%, approaching then the curvature of the caliber by means of the simple choice of position under or on top of mirror-tool.